fpc/FPCBuild/install/doc/readme.txt

 possible, albeit with certain limitations (among others, FPC itself may not be built from its own sources in such case).

-Don't forget to set PATH and LIBPATH as mentioned by the install program.
+Don't forget to set PATH and LIBPATH as mentioned by the install program (if needed).
 This can be done by opening file named CONFIG.SYS located in the root directory of your boot drive (e.g. C:\) with a plain text editor (e.g.
 E.EXE), extending the lines starting with "set PATH=" and "LIBPATH=" (both are case insensitive) with path to newly installed binaries (installation root as selected in the installation program appended with "\BIN\OS2" for